 While the gameplay and mechanics are admittedly dated and somewhat janky now, the strongest part of this JRPG is its storytelling.
 Xenogears tells an epic tale, full of ambition and scope that is still one of the most unique narratives by today’s standards, let alone when it was originally released in 1998.
 It follows a young material artist and painter called Fei who travels alongside his allies across the world in order to uncover the mysteries surrounding them.

 Without a doubt, this is one story that everyone should experience.
 To top it all off, Xenogears’ music is widely regarded as one of the best game soundtracks of all time – having been created by Yasunori Mitsuda who also scored Chrono Trigger.

 EarthBound, otherwise known as “Mother 2” is one of Nintendo’s flagship JRPGs.
 Released in 1995 in North America – a year after its Japanese release – Earthbound initially sold poorly, something that was attributed at the time to the game’s simple graphics and satirical marketing campaign.

 It was only years later that a dedicated community of fans began to rally around EarthBound – particularly after Ness became a playable character in the Super Smash Bros series.
 By the early 2000s, EarthBound’s goofy tone, weird humor, and lovable party members had won over the hearts of gamers and it was eventually deemed one of the greatest games of all time.

-EarthBound is a truly unique and captivating JRPG that’s rightly regarded as a classic.
+EarthBound is a truly unique and captivating JRPG that’s rightly regarded as a classic and one of the best of all time.
 Since its initial release, the game has had several ports and was recently added to Nintendo’s Switch Online service so there’s no better time to jump in.

 7. Pokemon HeartGold & SoulSilver